 But we suspect the best opportunities might be programs that are less direct, harder to study and neglected by other funders.
 One reason is that the biggest “wins” in global health and development have come about through policy changes rather than direct service provision.
 As we discussed in our previous blog, governments in low- and middle-income countries spend 10 times more on development programs than development aid agencies and philanthropists combined.
 Funding programs that improve the efficiency of this spending or improve other policies that drive development like education, trade and migration can be highly leveraged opportunities for impact.
 Examples include things like providing policy advice to a government that’s instituting economic reforms2 or advocating for innovative new programs like Advanced Market Commitments for vaccines.3 Yet such opportunities are time-sensitive and highly contextual.
 Identifying them is challenging for researchers, practitioners and funders alike.

 Assessing high-risk opportunities

-At this time we’re not sure which organisations are best-placed to influence policy or how they compare to our tried-and-true recommendations.
+At this time we’re not sure which organizations are best-placed to influence policy or how they compare to our tried-and-true recommendations.
 We expect figuring this out will be difficult.
-The feasibility, timing and impact of these organisations’ interventions are likely to be much less certain than the relatively straightforward programmes implemented by our current set of recommendations, which are more direct and testable.
+The feasibility, timing and impact of these organizations’ interventions are likely to be much less certain than the relatively straightforward programs implemented by our current set of recommendations, which are more direct and testable.